Siddhesh-Agarwal/copy/README.md

 # Copy CLI Tool

+A CLI Tool to download all pages and resources of a website

 ## Overview

 The `copy` CLI tool is designed to download all the resources of a website recursively.
 This tool is useful for creating local copies of websites for offline use, archiving purposes, or for analyzing website content.